Pure-Winter-hue/vsmodelcreator/README.md

 - **Left click select model pieces or faces:** Pan with middle mouse or alt + right click.
 - **New left side scrollbar**: Supports middle mouse scroll, useful for the expanded features fitting on the panel.
 - **Drag resize elements panel**
+- **UV Multi Selection:** Shift click drag then hit the move button, and you can move all the UVs with your mouse.
+(Precursor to stacking, snapping, scaling.)
+- **Model Marquee Selection:** Shift click drag in the viewport to bulk select model pieces.
+(Precursor to multi move capability.)

 ## Carried over from bug-fixing and development-branch:
 - **Hierarchy multi-select:** **Shift + Click** to select multiple elements (panels edit the lead selection). <- precursor to multi part editing